SpecificProtagonist/frightful_hobgoblin/README.md

 ## Running

 To run the generator, install [Rust](https://rust-lang.org), switch to the nightly toolchain (e.g. `rustup default nightly`) and run `cargo run --`.
-Running without any further arguments will tell you what configuration to provide You can also build without running: `cargo build --release`.
+Running without any further arguments will tell you what configuration to provide.
+You can also build without running: `cargo build --release`.

 Open the world in Minecraft.
 Each replay only runs while you're in the build area, letting you visit multiple settlements in turn.
 You can speed up the replay with the following command: